cli-kit/cli-logger/README.md

 * `writers`: Map of log level string names to console functions, default is `null`.
 Use this to customize the functions used when `console` is `true`, see [writers](#writers).
+* `pedantic`: A boolean or string which indicates messages should be reformatted to end with a period.
+If a string, the string is used instead of a period.
+* `capitalize`: A boolean which indicates all messages should be reformatted to begin with an uppercase letter.
+* `normalize`: A shortcut for `pedantic: true` and `capitalize: true`.
+* `formatter`: A custom function which accepts a string and returns a string.
+Applied to all messages after parameter interpolation.

 If you specify any unknown properties in the configuration then these are considered *persistent fields* and are added to every log record.
 This is a convenient way to add labels for sub-components to log records.